-It was what her mother would have wished: a private funeral held graveside, per her mother’s wishes.
+It was what her mother would have wished: a private funeral held graveside.

-The remaining family, close friends, and business associates numbered eighteen, and Stephen made sure there would be at least ten males to make up a minyan.
-At 2:00 pm, they all sat underneath a green canvas tarp, on chairs that stood a little unevenly on a worn green outdoor carpet that had been laid atop packed snow.
+It was 2:00 p.m. and they were all seated underneath a green canvas tarp on chairs that stood a little unevenly on a worn green outdoor carpet that had been laid atop packed snow.
 The number of metal chairs had been split evenly between the two sides of the coffin, where Isabel sat between her father and brother in a front row.
 The simple coffin was suspended over the grave on the straps of a lowering mechanism rolled into place.

 When the time came to lower the coffin, no one said a word until it reached its resting place and the mechanism was moved away.
 Then, Felix and Stephen got up.
 Each man took a shovel to begin the ritual of covering the coffin with the dirt that had been taken from the grave just hours earlier by backhoe.

-Henry hadn’t time to sit down before the rabbi passed out laminated cards with the Hebrew Kaddish prayer and everyone got on their feet.
+No sooner was Henry back in his seat, than the rabbi passed out laminated cards with the Hebrew Kaddish prayer and everyone got on their feet.
 The rabbi reminded them that, although it was the traditional prayer spoken at Jewish funerals and anniversaries of the death of a relative, it was actually a hymn of praise to God.
 At times of loss, Jews reaffirmed their faith in the greatness of God.
 "That’s when it's needed the most," Isabel commented to herself.
 But she'd also read other interpretations of the Kaddish, one that maintained it was a prayer asking God to show his mercy and greatness, which were not in evidence at such times.
 "Isn't that the truth," she commented to herself further.

-Looking very French, but cold nonetheless in her full-length sable coat, with matching hat and muff, and fur-lined boots, Isabel shivered.
-It was too soon to cry, even if the cold wind would have allowed.
+Looking very French, but cold nonetheless in her full-length sable coat with matching hat and muff and fur-lined boots, Isabel shivered.
+It was too soon to cry even if the cold wind would have allowed.
 Hardly forty-eight hours had passed since she’d received the unexpected call from her father.
-She’d caught the next flight from Paris, where she had been living for over three years, to JFK, where Stephen collected her that morning at the Air France arrivals bay, with her father and two uncles in the back seat of the Yukon SUV.
+She’d caught the next flight out of Paris, where she had been living for over three years, to JFK, where the family's driver collected her that morning in the Air France arrivals bay.
+Felix and Stephen were in the back seat in the black Lincoln Town Car.
 They went straight to the Scarsdale cemetery from there, arriving a few minutes after the hearse from the funeral home.

 Now the hearse, which had been parked during the service on the newly-plowed path of the cemetery, was gone.
-Most of the funeral attendees sat in their cars, warming up the engines and themselves, waiting for the Yukon to leave first.
+Most of the funeral attendees sat in their cars, warming up the engines and themselves, waiting for the Town Car to leave first.
 Isabel looked around and saw Henry exchanging a few words with Stephen, who was nodding his head.
 Then, to her surprise, these two strong men came together in a tight embrace that lasted several moments.
-Isabel took her handkerchief out of her muff, certain she might cry at the sight, but wiped her nose instead, which had begun to drip in the cold.
-In her mind, she heard the rabbi’s words again: Love each other, as she loved each of you.
-Perhaps her mother wasn’t addressing her husband and children alone.
+Isabel took her handkerchief out of her muff, certain she might cry at this touching sight, but wiped her nose instead, which had begun to drip in the cold.
+In her mind, she could hear her mother saying to them, "That's right, love one another."

-Meanwhile, Isabel waited her turn while standing a short distance away in the direction of an empty gray Audi A6 she suspected was Henry’s.
+Meanwhile, Isabel waited for her turn with Henry while standing a short distance away in the direction of an empty gray Audi A6 with its engine running.

 As he approached, he had his head down, watching his step on the slippery path, but she knew he’d seen her.

 The guests were leaving the cemetery now, headed back to the City.
 Isabel touched the sleeve of Henry's heavy jacket.
-“You’re joining us back at the house, aren’t you?
+“You’re joining us back at the apartment, aren’t you?
 My father has arranged a small condolence meal.
-Nothing you have to dress up for.”
-She kept a straight face, and he didn’t flinch.
+Nothing you have to dress up for,” she teased.